AdriaanSadie/SpaceInvaders/README.md

 ## Project Description

 Option 1 (video game) was chosen for a project.
 A simple version of Space Invaders was written, using the starter code of the Snake project as base.
 The game starts by showing the user a menu, where the difficulty is chosen.
 After this the game starts, where enemies (which are able to shoot) start to move from the top of the screen slowly to the bottom.
-The objective of the player is to shoot the enemies before they reach the player, or the bottom of the screen.
-When a player wins, the high score is updated and stored.
-When the player loses, a Game Over screen is shown (depending on the current score, the high score is updated) and an option is given to start over.
+The objective of the player is to shoot the enemies before they shoot the player.
+When a player wins (all enemies shot down), the player wins.
+When the player loses, a Game Over screen is shown.
+The game then resets automatically after a slight delay.
+At any point ESC can be pressed to exit the game.

+The file and class structure is set up as follows:

+1. main.cpp -> Contains constants regarding game window and creates the Game, Controller and Render objects.
+The Game::Run() method is then called which starts the game state machine
+2. renderer.cpp -> Renderer class.
+Methods to render the game window, the player, the enemies and all projectiles.
+Also renders the menu and game-over screens.
+3. controller.cpp -> Controller class.
+Handles all input from the user.
+Has two methods: input while in the menu, and input while in-game.
+4. game.cpp -> Game class.
+Has the main Run() method which contains a state machine that handles all stages of the game: Main menu -> Initialise -> Game loop -> Game-over screen.
+Owns the Player and Level objects.
+5. player.cpp -> Player and Projectile classes.
+Contains the Player class which represents the player with all the necessary member variables and functions.
+Also contains the Projectile class which is responsible for all the bullets and lasers in the game.
+6. level.cpp -> Level and Enemy classes.
+Contains the Level class which owns the enemy vector as well as the lasers vector and is responsible for all the enemy and lasers creation and movement.
+The Enemy class is similar to the player class and holds all the necessary member variables and functions for the aliens.

 ## Additional libraries required: